 Seasonal Highlight: The exhibitions in SAM are periodic.
 To be the best observer, never visit without first checking up on current exhibitions in advance, and especially when there are major art seasons such as Singapore Art Week (January).

-Here lies the secret of a visit which is memorable:
+Here lies the secret of a visit that is memorable:

 Singapore Art Museum changes its exhibitions every year, though the following are the main attractions that make SAM what it has become:

-Immersive Installations at SAM — For Visual Explorers: Enter the rooms which react to light, movement and sound.
+Enter the rooms that react to light, movement, and sound.
 With their sensory richness and ability to look more like photographs, these installations frequently become the point of SAM visits.

 Tech note: Most of these installations involve motion sensors, projection mapping, and experimental lights.